 Anfield trip like going to hell – Silvestre warns Man United

-Mikael Silvestre warned former club Manchester United that travelling to Anfield to face Liverpool was like "going to hell".
+Mikael Silvestre has warned former club Manchester United that travelling to Anfield to face Liverpool was like "going to hell" during his playing days.

 Jose Mourinho's men visit Liverpool on Saturday looking to continue their fine start to the season, which has seen United win six of their opening seven Premier League games.

-But Silvestre, who won five league titles and a Champions League with United, warned his former club to expect a huge test against Jurgen Klopp's side.
+But Silvestre, who won five league titles and a Champions League with United, has told his former club to expect a huge test against Jurgen Klopp's side.

 "You feel like you're going to hell.
 You are not welcome and you can feel the hate for sure," he told 888sport.